-To qualify for the pregnancy and confinement benefit the employee must have at least 365 days of qualifying insurance within the two years preceding the expected childbirth
+To qualify for the pregnancy and confinement benefit, the employee must have at least 365 days of qualifying insurance within the two years preceding the expected childbirth

-The pregnancy and confinement benefit are equal to 70% of the employee’s salary averaged over the year preceding maternity leave (provisions apply where the employee has less than 180 days of qualifying insurance within the year preceding maternity leave).
+The pregnancy and confinement benefits are equal to 70% of the employee’s salary averaged over the year preceding maternity leave (provisions apply where the employee has less than 180 days of qualifying insurance within the year preceding maternity leave).

 The pregnancy and confinement are payable for 24 weeks.